esther-atanang/Hangman/README.md

 - **How to Play**: New to hangman?
 Visit the "How to Play" page for instructions.

 ### Known Issues
-- The **New Game** button is not functioning properly.
-- Additional menu buttons need to be implemented.
 - Responsiveness needs further tweaking to ensure the game looks great on all devices.
 - Planning to add **background music** to enhance the gaming experience.